“Do something that feels real”: career advice from a Care Support Worker

 What do you enjoy most about your role?

-"I love being part of customers' lives and helping them make the most of their days.
+"I love being part of residents' lives and helping them make the most of their days.
 My work matters now, and I know it always will.

 "Each day is fresh and a new beginning, and I never feel any dread for the day ahead.
 I think it’s because I enjoy my role so much.
 And no day can be taken for granted, as that means taking the people I support for granted."

-How do you support one of your customers?
+How do you support one of your residents?

 "I’ve been helping John pursue his passion for music.
 I recently went with him to the shops to support him with buying some CDs.